 Performance-wise, the 8 GB RAM along with the Intel Core i5 8250U processor and Intel UHD 620 graphics can easily handle most of the high demanding tasks quite smoothly.
 Where this laptop truly shines is its battery.
 The 50 Wh lithium-polymer battery can deliver up to 10 hours of medium usage and it can charge up to 60 percent in only 49 minutes which is outstanding.
 All in all, the ASUS ZenBook UX331 is a great mid-range laptop for podcasting and audio production purposes.

 - It’s perfect for those looking for a laptop that can charge quickly and has great battery capacity.

 - It’s ideal for those who are willing to splurge on a high-quality laptop but looking for something in the mid-range.

 - It’s a great option for those looking for a laptop that has a little bit of everything and versatility in terms of usage potential.

-One of the Best 2 in 1 Laptops for Podcasting
+One of the Best 2 in 1 Laptop for Podcasting

 Microsoft Surface Pro 6 (Black Surface Type Cover Bundle)

 The Microsoft Surface Pro 6 is an extremely capable device with unmatched versatility due to the fact that it can be used both as a laptop and as a tablet.
 It comes with a 1.6 GHz Intel Core i7 processor, 16 GB RAM, 512 GB SSD and a 12.3-inch display with PixelSense touchscreen technology.
 Granted it’s somewhat expensive, but when you look at all the features this laptop provides, it’s worth every penny.
 One might even be so bold so as to say that the Microsoft Surface Pro 6 is a true competitor of the legendary MacBook pro in terms of performance.